 In financial matters the court has discretion to award costs to the other party.
 This would be where the legal fees incurred in the proceedings are paid in part or in full by the other party.
 In some cases there may be an interim cost award and in other cases the judge may make a decision on costs at the final hearing.
 Whilst there does not have to be an award of costs in a financial matter, the key factor in deciding whether costs will be awarded is the conduct of the parties involved.

 A judge will look at how the parties have acted before and during proceedings and check whether court protocols have been followed correctly.
 A key aspect of this for all civil and family cases is whether mediation or other forms of alternative dispute resolution (ADR) were attempted.
 They will also look at whether the costs involved were reasonable to the amount in dispute.
+Our guide to the financial mediation process takes you through the pre-court process.

 Take a look at some examples of where conduct around mediation made an impact on the awarding of costs of decision made by the judge: